MileHacker Logo

 Specialty Rentals & Rules

-• Water Taxis (Taxibåt): Private boat services for on-demand transport between islands.
-More costly than public ferries; book in advance.
+• Water Taxis (Taxibåt): Private water transport services for on-demand transport between islands.
+More costly as opposed to public ferries; book in advance.

 • Renting A boat: Motorboat, sailboat, or kayak/canoe rentals for self-guided discovery.
 Boating license may apply for larger vessels.